storj/storj/docs/blueprints/sparse-order-storage.md

     subtree roots for subtrees that are all zeroes are well defined constants, of which there are only 64 in a depth-64 Merkle tree.

-The Satellite will first validate the given signed state output, pontentially overwriting the one is has (no database reads required for order submission).
+The Satellite will first validate the given signed state output and compare the hash to the one it has stored to make sure no rollbacks happen.
 Then it will recompute the Merkle root and match it with its stored one to confirm the Storage Node isn't lying *and* hasn't submitted any of the provided serial numbers before.
 Then it will update the leaves with the provided serial